 Volunteer duties may include but are not limited to removing invasive plants on many of our trails, assisting in plantings, trimming plants along our boardwalk, leaf-blowing the parking lot, boardwalk, and pavilion, and various other tasks.

 We have Restoration and Maintenance opportunities on most Mondays and Saturdays from 8am-12pm.
-Once you have registered and completed an orientation, please schedule all subsequent visits online below.
-Please register in advance as we have limited volunteer spaces.
+Please register in advance on our Event Calendar as we have limited volunteer spaces.
+These opportunities are available for adults as well as youth.
+Please see the Volunteer Manual for our age requirements and youth guidelines.

 Available dates/times are as follows: